Updated 13th Jan 2026

 Dog-friendly restaurants in Hobart

 After somewhere to go for a bite to eat, and want to take your canine companion along?
-Explore our list of the dog-friendly restaurants Hobart has to offer below.
+Explore our list of the dog-friendly restaurants Hobart has to offer below, and remember to always check the rules with a member of staff before sitting at a table with your pup.

 The Salty Dog

-Dogs are welcome in the Salty Dog’s beer garden - the perfect spot to relax by the water after a long day of fetch, walkies and exploring the city.
+Dogs are welcome in the Salty Dog’s beer garden - the perfect spot to relax by the water after a long day of fetch, walks and exploring the city.

 Location: 2 Beach Rd, Kingston Beach TAS 7050, Australia